-IL-2 Sturmovik: Spitfire Mk.VB Collector Plane is an app designed by 1C Game Studios.
+IL-2 Sturmovik: Spitfire Mk.VB Collector Plane is an app developed by 1C Game Studios.
 IL-2 Sturmovik: Spitfire Mk.VB Collector Plane was first published on .
-It is available on Steam, Other.About This Content The Supermarine Spitfire is a legendary example of British aircraft engineering and one of the best fighter aircraft of WWII.
-It flew i...
+It is accessible on the following platforms: Steam, Other.About This Content The Supermarine Spitfire is a legendary example of British aircraft engineering and one of the best fighter...

 IL-2 Sturmovik: Spitfire Mk.VB Collector Plane Review